Adam Thompson (footballer): Bury

 Thompson signed for Bury on 1 June 2017.
 He had a short loan spell at Bradford City and made nine appearances for the Bantams in 2017–18.
-Under the management of Ryan Lowe, Thompson in 2018–19 has become a Bury first team regular, wearing the number five shirt, and has captained the team on occasion.
+Under the management of Ryan Lowe, Thompson in 2018–19 became a Bury first team regular, wearing the number five shirt, and captained the team on occasion as they achieved automatic promotion to League One.
+He left the club after the end of the season shortly before they were expelled from the EFL.

 Rotherham United

-On 27 August 2019, Thompson signed for Rotherham United.
+On 27 August 2019, Thompson signed for Rotherham United on a two-year contract.
+He made 14 appearances in his first season as the Millers were promoted to the Championship, but did not make any further appearances after promotion.
 On 30 January 2021, Thompson left the club after his contract was mutually terminated.

 Leyton Orient

-On 30 January 2021, Thompson joined League Two side Leyton Orient on a contract until June 2022.
+On 30 January 2021, Thompson joined League Two side Leyton Orient on a contract until June 2022, which was later extended.

+Barnet (loan)

+On 31 January 2024, he re-joined Barnet on loan until the end of the season.

+Enfield Town

+On 26 October 2024, Thompson joined National League South side Enfield Town.

 International career

 In September 2008 he was called up to the Northern Ireland under-17 squad.

 He was a part of the under-19s run to the Milk Cup final in 2010.
 On 27 July he scored a vital equalizer against Mexico at the Coleraine Showgrounds, which helped take the team above Mexico on goal difference in the final table.

 In August 2010, he received his first call-up the under-21 squad, and he played for the Northern Ireland national under-21 football team in a 2011 UEFA European Under-21 Football Championship qualification match against Germany on 7 September 2010.
 He was called up to the senior Northern Ireland team for the first time in February 2011.
 He made his debut on 9 February 2011, as a 66th-minute substitute in Northern Ireland's 3–0 defeat to Scotland in the 2011 Nations Cup.
 Scotland did not score while Thompson was on the field.

 Thompson was selected in the squad for Northern Ireland's fixtures against New Zealand and Azerbaijan in June 2017.